davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   - The size of the array must be a constant.
 That is, you cannot input the size of the array from the user, then create the array later.
 There will be a workaround for this later when we introduce memory allocation (malloc).

-  - There is no easy way to determine the size of the array (i.e., no equivalent of `arrayName.length` in Java).
-This shouldn't be a problem, since arrays must have had a known, constant size when created.
-But it's up to *you* to track every array's length!
+  - There is no easy way to determine the size of an existing array (i.e., no equivalent of `arrayName.length` in Java).
+This shouldn't be a problem, since arrays must have had a known size when created.
+But it's up to *the programmer* to track every array's length!

 - Referring back to the source file: